OnionUI/Onion/README.md

 CFW for Miyoo Mini, based off the stock OS.
 Pre-configured, debloated, skinnable.

-**Credit to Shaun Inman for the Commander port, Onionizer Theme Engine and Onion logo**
+**HUGE Thank you and full credit to Shaun Inman for the Commander port, Onionizer theme engine and Onion logo**

 Note: Please upgrade to the newest official firmware using the instructions here: (link).